 6. Crème Frappuccinos

-All Frappuccinos are not created equal.
+All Frappuccinos are not created equal (or vegan).
 In fact, there are thousands of ways to customize these blended beverages—one of which includes creating (vegan) crème-based, coffee-free concoctions.
-Vanilla Bean Crème and Strawberries and Crème are menu board staples, but any blend of clear syrup and non-dairy milk will work, too.
-Just be sure to remove the whipped cream, and stay away from caramel sauce and Java Chips (contain dairy), as well as matcha green tea powder (contains caffeine).
-A tip: hazelnut added to vanilla or strawberry drinks make for a cake batter-inspired flavor kids will love.
+Vanilla Bean Crème and Strawberries and Crème are kid-friendly staples—just be sure to ask for no whipped cream.
+Also steer clear of anything made with caramel sauce and Java Chips, as they both contain dairy.
+Barista tip: add one pump of hazelnut syrup to the vanilla or strawberry Crème for a cake batter-inspired flavor kids (and adults) will love.

 The Blended Strawberry Lemonade is a menu staple that you can order by name, or get creative and try lemonade blended with peach, mango, raspberry, or pineapple ginger syrups for a smoothie-like drink with a kid-friendly amount of pucker.

 Just about everything at Starbucks can be made decaffeinated.
 Your preteen wanting a more grown-up option?
-Try a Cinnamon Dolce Latte with decaf espresso, soy milk, no whip, and replace dolce sprinkles (which contain dairy) with nutmeg or chocolate powder.
-Frappuccinos can also be re-worked sans caffeine with the same decaffeinated shots—cut down on sugar as well by going for a decaf Caramel Frappuccino with sugar-free syrup (made with Splenda, FYI), no whip, or drizzle.
+Try an Iced Cinnamon Dolce Latte with decaf blonde espresso, soy milk, no whip, and replace dolce sprinkles (which contain dairy) with nutmeg or chocolate powder.
+Frappuccinos can also be re-worked sans caffeine by subbing in decaffeinated shots.
+Cut down on sugar as well by asking for a decaf Caramel Frappuccino with sugar-free syrup (made with Splenda, FYI), no whip, and no drizzle.